Things to Know Before Reading the Bible

 What do you say before reading the Bible?
 When you plan to read your Bible, say a prayer before you begin.
 Ask God to help you to understand His Word and apply it to your life.
 Do not be concerned about sounding eloquent or having the perfect words to say in your prayer.
 Simply speak to God from your heart.

-If you would like some ideas of how you can pray, click this link to find a Catholic prayer before reading the bible pdf.
+If you would like some ideas of how you can pray, click this link to find a Catholic prayer before reading the Bible.

 2. Remember that the Bible was written many years ago.